DM2016/DAGE/ScalaSparkDAGE/README.md

 ## Run on your own infrastructure

-The jar created in the step above can be submitted to any Spark cluster to run.
+The jar built in the step above can be submitted to any Spark cluster to run.
 You may need to manually copy the DAGE jar to the file system available to Spark.
 Please refer to <http://spark.apache.org/docs/latest/submitting-applications.html> for general spark-submit instructions.

-The job launch script template is below:
+The job launch script template is below (you may need to add sudo depending on your system):

 ```bash
 <path/to/spark/home>/bin/spark-submit --class Main <path/to/DAGE-assembly-x.x.x.jar> -i <FileSystemProtocol://><path/to/input/VCF/files> -o <fs-protocol://><path/to/output/directory> -h <VEPDB ip> <other options>